hw-qiaolei/mysql_scripts/README.md

 First, donwload/clone the mysql_scripts project, and upload to somewhere(like /tmp) on the mysql master and slave host(they are not master and slave yet but you want to configure them to be).

-Second, move the files under mysql_scripts to /usr/sbin/rdb.
-Like:
+Second, move mysql_scripts to /usr/sbin/.
+For example:

-mv /tmp/mysql_scripts /usr/sbin/rdb
+mv /tmp/mysql_scripts /usr/sbin/

 Or:

-mkdir -p /usr/sbin/rdb
+mkdir -p /usr/sbin/mysql_scripts

-cp -p /tmp/mysql_scripts/* /usr/sbin/rdb
+cp -p /tmp/mysql_scripts/* /usr/sbin/mysql_scripts

+Third, add executable permissions to shell scripts under /usr/sbin/mysql_scripts:

+chmod +x /usr/sbin/mysql_scripts/*.sh

 Then you can use these scripts.
 For example, if you want to create a slave, on master host, you can run "/usr/sbin/rdb/mysql_create_slave.sh" to get the usage of this script: